generic-account/generic-account.github.io/index.md

 Welcome!
-I’m an MIT sophomore studying Electrical Engineering & Computer Science and Mathematics.
-I focus on programming languages and computer architecture, with interests in performance engineering, compiler optimization, machine learning, numerical methods, and finance.
+I’m an MIT sophomore studying Electrical Engineering & Computer Science (6-5) and Mathematics (18), minoring in Linguistics.
+I focus on programming languages and computer architecture, with interests in performance engineering, compilers, ML, and numerical methods.
 I especially like making Python eDSLs.

-Outside of school I enjoy language learning, radio, music, environmental sustainability, and time in nature.
+Outside of school I enjoy language learning, amateur radio, music, nature, and reading.

 ---